St Johns, London

 St Johns is a district around the station of the same name in south-east London.
 It lies within the Borough of Lewisham and borders the Royal Borough of Greenwich.
 It makes up the northwestern part of Lewisham along with Telegraph Hill.

 St John's is noted for its mid 19th-century housing, constructed as Deptford New Town, and protected as the Brookmill Road and St John's Conservation Areas since 1972 and 1976 respectively.
 It was also the site in 1957 of one of Britain's worst railway disasters.

 Etymology

 The district is named after the dedication of the Church of England parish church of St John, Deptford that was established in 1855.
 The church lies at the top of the hill, almost adjacent to the railway station which borrowed its name.
 The area encompasses streets between Brookmill Road and Lewisham Way, bound by Friendly Street in the west and railway embankments in the south-east.
-Parts of northern Brockley may be included in the designation, which includes Brockley's Farmers' Market.
+Parts of northern Brockley may be included in the designation.